Welcome to Special Collections & College Archives

 The College Archives at SUNY ESF contains materials documenting the development and growth of SUNY ESF.
 Items in the Archives include Board of Trustees and faculty meeting notes, dean and faculty papers and publications, theses and dissertations, Empire Forester yearbooks and college catalogs.
 The Archives has faculty audio and reel-to-reel recordings, lantern and photographic slides and visual graphics related to instruction at the College and to the public.

 The Fletcher Steele Manuscript Collection, given to the College of Environmental Science and Forestry in 1974 by the Upstate NY Chapter of the ASLA is located in the F. Franklin Moon Library on the SUNY campus in Syracuse.

 Theses and Dissertations done at the SUNY College of Environmental Science and Forestry are kept in the F. Franklin Moon Library Archives and on the main floor of the F. Franklin Moon Library (these may be checked out).
-Some newer SUNY ESF Theses and Dissertation can be found in the full text online.
-In order to use the SUNY ESF Theses and Dissertations Database you must be on the SUNY ESF or Syracuse University campus or if you use remotely be affilated with the SUNY ESF or Syracuse University campus.
+Many of these theses and dissertations can be found as full text pdf's using the SUNY ESF Theses and Dissertations Database.
+In order to use this online database you must be on the SUNY ESF campus or a current student, staff, or faculty member at SUNY ESF.

 The SUNY ESF student newsletter "The Knothole" is now available online.
 Digital versions of the Knothole are available back to Volume 60, Issue 1 February 12, 2007.
 Additionally, print copies of The Knothole are available in the Moon Library Archives from 1968 to the present.